Rumali-Siddiqua/RGB-Color-Detection/README.md

 To solve this problem, I used AI builder PowerApps to develop an RGB (Red, Green, and Blue) Color Detection App.
 In this app, I collect various color object images as a source of data input, and train the model to make the system recognize color objects in red, green and blue.
 Now a days, Artificial Intelligence (AI) systems are used to model human intelligence for either problem-solving or decision-making.
 AI offers the benefits of permanence, efficiency and cost-effectiveness while also addressing complexity and speed in either resolving an issue or making a decision.
 I have made it a simple, user-friendly and reliable app for everyone, particularly the elderly, who have less technical knowledge of using devices.
 A color-blind person simply has to capture the picture for this app and then the app will include the right color information with a percentage value for detection.
 Higher the percentage of color, higher the detection accuracy for that object.
 ## Future feature improvements
 Some of the features that will be implemented in future iterations include:

--Planning to develop this app in the future not just for the color-blind but also for the blind.
+- Planning to develop this app in the future not just for the color-blind but also for the blind.
--Integrate an AI feature in the app to notify them with a sound system by informing blind people the color of the item while they go shopping alone.
+- Integrate an AI feature in the app to notify them with a sound system by informing blind people the color of the item while they go shopping alone.
--More sophisticated and specificity to have better color object recognition for color blind people.
+- More sophisticated and specificity to have better color object recognition for color blind people.